google-code-export/nmrrestrntsgrid/nmrrestrntsgrid/scripts/sql/README.txt

 Notes:
 -a- customize and run $scripts_dir/getSTARinfo.csh
         make sure it runs on all 4 tables.
 Ignore warnings for missing files:
-        ~10 violations
+        ~10 violations,645 assignment and the others.
-        645 assignment and the others.
+-a1- Use Wattos.Utils.getMolTypes.py (needs a star api) -b0- Create database for wattosAn: create database wattosAn;
 -b- customize and run importExternalTablesWattosAn.sql:
     mysql -u root wattosAn < $scripts_dir/sql/importExternalTablesWattosAn.sql
 -c- customize and run createWattosAn.sql (Yes do this -after- the previous step.)